-If you have the Museum Pass and don’t want to pay additional money for a separate ticket, visit the Catacombs at the end of the day.
-The Catacombs are open until 8:30 pm.
+The Catacombs are open Tuesday through Sunday from 10 am to 8:30 pm.
 The least crowded time of day to visit the Catacombs is the last two hours of the day.
 However, there is a small risk of not getting into the Catacombs, if you arrive late and there is still a queue.

 Visit Pere Lachaise Cemetery